Overview

 60° 37′ N, 05° 37′ E

-Preikestolen or Pulpit rock is a cliff that rises 604 meters above the Lysefjord.
-It is one of the most iconic natural landmarks in Norway and is over 10.000 years old.
-Also the hike to this amazing scenery is breathtaking and will reward you with the most incredible views over the Lysefjord.
-The hike to Preikestolen is around 4km, so the total hike is 8km.
-You will have to ascend in total 500 meters to reach the top.
+Also, the hike to this amazing scenery is breathtaking and will reward you with the most incredible views over the Lysefjord.
+The hike to Preikestolen is around 4km, so the total hike is 8 km.
+You will have to ascend a total of 500 meters to reach the top.

 4. Vøringsfossen